viragvoros/cfd-lab/README.md

 ![](FLUIDchemLogo.png)

-**FLUIDchem** is a CFD solver that can be used to model chemical reactions.
+**FLUIDchem** is a CFD solver that can be used to model single-phase chemical reactions of type A + B -> C.
 There are various features, including but not limited to:

 * Arbitrary order reaction kinetics
 * Exo- and endothermic reactions
 * Temperature dependent reaction-rate-constant calculation
+* Supporting parallel execution
+* User defined mesh refinement
 * ...

 It was developed at TUM by Theresa Hefele, Virag Vörös and Elia Zonta in the CFD Lab course of SoSe 2021.